 Come as you are.

-There’s no bar, but your minibar is stocked with wine and pre-bottled cocktails courtesy of the mixologists at the Clumsies, Athens’ most acclaimed cocktail bar.
+Help yourself at the hotel’s rooftop honesty bar; or head back to your room and sample the minibar’s pre-bottled cocktails courtesy of the mixologists at the Clumsies, Athens’ most acclaimed cocktail bar.

 The Modernist is in downtown Thessaloniki, minutes from the waterfront and a stone’s throw from buzzy bars and restaurants.